QJMTech/Akira_II/README.md

 Movement:
 	- Press 'A' to move left and 'D' to move right.
 	- Press 'Space' to jump.
+	- Press 'Shift' to DASH

+Destroy Badguys:
+	- Dash through a bad guy to destroy

 Collect Pickups:
 	- Walk over bomb to collect